-- Part I discloses information on the ownership structures, except for certain information that has been included in Part II for the purposes of greater clarity; - Part II contains more precise information on the corporate governance, Corporate Bodies, the corporate structure and the internal control and risk management system; - Part III, finally, includes summary tables on the Bodies' structure.
+- the main information on ownership structures; - information on the corporate governance, the Corporate Bodies, the corporate structure and the internal control and risk management system; - summary tables on the Bodies' structure.

 Information on the provisions of the Code concerning remuneration items is mainly contained in the Report on Remuneration.